sig-cm/sig-cm.github.io/_news/JCDL-CFP.md

 - **Short research papers** can present in-progress work, small case studies, position statements, or theoretical and conceptual analysis that is at an early stage of development.
 Short research papers should be a maximum 1500 words in length (not including citations).

 **Dates**
-- Submission Deadline is April 25th
+- Submission Deadline is ~~April 25th~~ May 10th.
-- Notifications will be sent no later than April 29th
+- Notifications will be sent no later than May 12th
 - Accepted submissions can be revised before May 25th.
 At the time we will post all accepted submissions to the workshop website.
 - Workshop will take place June 6th.